Aviwekoli/Kitchen-Express-Application/README.md

 <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/javascript/javascript-original.svg" alt="JavaScript" width="40" height="40"><br>

 ## :memo: Instructions
+- To get started with the app, click the "?" icon on your buttom right for the app instructions
-- To use the app, you can start by adding a new order by clicking the "add order" button.
+- You can add a new order by clicking the "add order" button.
 - You can view and update orders by selecting them directly from the list.
 - Inside the order, you can manually change information associated with an order or update its status.
 - However, note that you can quickly change the status of an order by drag it between the three different columns with your mouse.